theronakpatel/react-interview-material/quick-reference.md

 ### 8. "What's your approach to testing frontend applications?"
 **Answer**: "I use a testing pyramid: unit tests for components and utilities, integration tests for user flows, and E2E tests for critical paths.
 I use Jest for unit testing, React Testing Library for component testing, and Cypress for E2E.
 I also implement visual regression testing and performance testing.
 For a trading app, I'd focus on testing real-time data handling, form validations, and error scenarios."

+### 9. "What is React.memo and when do you use it?"
+**Answer**: "React.memo is a higher-order component that memoizes your component.
+It prevents the component from re-rendering if its props haven't changed.
+Think of it like a smart component that says 'I only re-render when my props actually change.'
+For example, if you have a StockItem component that displays stock data, React.memo will prevent it from re-rendering when the parent component updates but the stock data hasn't changed.
+I use React.memo for expensive components that receive the same props frequently, like chart components or list items in a trading dashboard."

+### 10. "What is useMemo and when do you use it?"
+**Answer**: "useMemo is a hook that memoizes the result of expensive calculations.
+It only recalculates when its dependencies change.
+Think of it like caching a math problem answer.
+For example, if you're filtering and sorting a list of 10,000 stocks, useMemo will only recalculate when the stock data actually changes, not on every render.
+I use useMemo for expensive operations like data filtering, sorting, complex calculations, or when creating large objects that don't need to be recreated on every render."

+### 11. "What is useCallback and when do you use it?"
+**Answer**: "useCallback is a hook that memoizes functions.
+It returns the same function reference unless its dependencies change.
+Think of it like keeping the same recipe unless the ingredients change.
+For example, if you have a handleStockClick function that gets passed to child components, useCallback ensures the child components don't re-render unnecessarily because the function reference stays the same.
+I use useCallback when passing functions as props to optimized child components (wrapped in React.memo) to prevent unnecessary re-renders."

+### 12. "What is React.lazy and when do you use it?"
+**Answer**: "React.lazy is a function that lets you load components only when they're needed.
+Think of it like loading chapters of a book only when you want to read them.
+For example, if you have a heavy chart component that's only shown when a user clicks a button, React.lazy will only download that component's code when the user actually clicks the button.
+I use React.lazy for route-based code splitting, heavy components that aren't immediately visible, or features that are conditionally rendered based on user permissions or actions."

 ## System Design Questions

 ### 1. "Design a real-time trading dashboard"